What is it?

 Once your data set is created, it keeps changing as the integration (like in spreadsheet integration, the live sheet) updates.
 You can further update and save your data sets as required.

-Using data integration you can connect the offline source or even a platform like Shopify to incorporate additional data that make sense with your online data.
-Have a holistic view to fill in the gaps required to make appropriate decisions.
+Solution: Using data integration, you can connect the offline source or even a platform like Shopify to incorporate additional data that makes sense with your online data.

 Demo Video